YES day? No way says one mum of two in Singapore!

-“It’s called parenting!” says Jennifer Garner in the new ‘Yes Day’ movie out on Netflix, in response to being accused of being too strict with her kids and having too many rules.
+“It’s called parenting!” says Jennifer Garner in the ‘Yes Day’ movie on Netflix, in response to being accused of being too strict with her kids and having too many rules.
 Yes, she’s being pretty firm with her three children (one of whom is a teen!) and giving off some major dictator vibes, but that’s how you get things done people!
 Watching the movie and munching on popcorn with my husband and 8-year-old, I’m nodding my head frantically in agreement.
 It’s called parenting!
 Exactly!

 I can tell the boys don’t agree.
 The very next moment, my son gently asks “Mom, can we have a ‘yes day’?”
 He knows the answer already.
 I wait for the most disastrous moments in the movie (no spoiler alerts) to point out why having a ‘yes day’ is a terrible idea.